 How To Make A Dry River Bed?

-Fill the trench with 1/4-1/2” gravel.
-In very wet situations, add a few inches of gravel, install a 4”-diameter subsurface pipe atop this layer of gravel and connect to an underground catch basin.
-Then fill the trench almost to the top of the stream.
-Atop the gravel, carefully install a single layer of rounded pebbles of your choice.
-The stones contrast beautifully with the rocks on both sides of the stream.
-You can use rocks of various sizes as a topper as well.
+Fill the trench with 1/4 to 1/2-inch gravel.
+In very wet areas, add more gravel and a 4-inch subsurface pipe to connect to an underground catch basin.
+Then fill the trench almost to the top.
+Add a layer of rounded pebbles on top of the gravel.
+You can use various sizes of rocks to finish it off.

 If you have black soil and lush greenery, consider choosing lighter pebbles and rocks to make your dry creek bed stand out creating a contrast.